matthewdowney/trade-repl/resources/readme.md

-# Welcome to the Trade REPL
+# Trade Scratchpad

-This is a scratchpad & document generator that leverages small ClojureScript DSLs to render dynamic content.
+This is a client side scratchpad & document generator that leverages small ClojureScript DSLs to render dynamic content.
 I use it for brainstorming and explaining trades with spot products, futures, and options (hosted on [GitHub](https://github.com/matthewdowney/trade-repl).)

 This document serves as a quick tour of the capabilities you can use in addition